leomoraiscam/leomoraiscam/README.md

   - Play games.
   - Watch series.
   - Do Yoga.
-  - I have a dog 🐶.
+  - I have a dog.

 ---